zzzprojects/learn-orm/tutorials/ssms/ssms-components.md

 ## Query Window

-If you want to write a query against any database, then you have to click the **New Query** button.
+If you want to write a query against any database, you have to click the **New Query** button.

 <img src="images/ssms-components-3.png" alt="Click New Query button">